aureateAnatidae/card-board-game/README.md

 Most units have HP, MV, Move Cost, ATK, Attack Cost, and Attack Range.

 HP - When HP is reduced to 0, the unit is destroyed.

 MV - How far the unit can move in one movement.

 Move Cost - The resource cost to initiate a unit's movement.

 ATK - The damage the unit will do.

 Attack Cost - The resource cost to attack.

 Attack Range - The range the unit can attack with.
 Most units will have a specially shaped attack range.
 A unit with a 5 attack range in the front needs to line up with the target, face the target, then attack.
-Units with these limited attack shapes are usually combersome, but powerful.
+Units with these limited attack shapes are usually cumbersome, but powerful.